ramnomula/GHCP-Lab/README.md

 ### ⚠️⚠️⚠️ Disclaimer ⚠️⚠️⚠️

 Github Copilot team are working 24/7 to deliver astounding features.
 This lab is updated from time to time and may not always include all the latest feature, but stay tuned changes are coming!

+#### Trademarks

+This project may contain trademarks or logos for projects, products, or services.
+Authorized use of Microsoft trademarks or logos is subject to and must follow [Microsoft’s Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
+Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
+Any use of third-party trademarks or logos are subject to those third-party’s policies.